cofinalsubnets/lisa/readme.md

 - `(, a) = a`
 - `(, a b) = (begin a b)`

-evaluate expressions left to right. the expression has the value of its last argument, or nil.
+evaluate expressions left-to-right. the expression has the value of its last argument, or nil.

 #### `:` define